GorillaDev420/OS-lab1/docs/report.md

 ## Specifications

-Our group have already met all the specifications outlined in the docs/README.md and have passed all the test cases used in the python test scripts.
+Our group has already met all the specifications outlined in the docs/README.md and has passed all the test cases used in the Python test scripts.

 1. **Ctrl-D Handling**: Respond to Ctrl-D (EOF) to exit.